matthew-brett/asterisk-blog/content/whos-reading.md

 degree](http://strongernation.luminafoundation.org/report/2016), and [0.5% of
 US degrees are philosophy
 degrees](http://www.humanitiesindicators.org/content/indicatorDoc.aspx?d=56&hl=philosophy&m=0).
-If I selected a working-age American male at random, he has about a 2 in 1000 chance of having a philosophy degree.
+That gives my randomly selected man a 2 in 1000 chance of having a philosophy degree.
 Now imagine I tell you that the person I have selected is a well-known teacher of philosophy.
 You are now interested in the proportion of successful teachers of philosophy with a degree in philosophy.
 You might guess this proportion was somewhere over 50%, so about 250 times higher than your original estimate.
 See [this blog post](http://www.patheos.com/blogs/bibleandculture/2011/11/02/reading-and-writing-in-herodian-israel-was-jesus-an-illiterate-peasant-part-one) for a summary of the evidence that Jesus had a detailed knowledge of the scriptures.

-If you, like me, were entirely ignorant of the geography of Nazareth, you might presume from "no nearby cliff" that Nazareth is pretty flat.
+Next: "no nearby cliff".
+If you, like me, were ignorant of the geography of Nazareth, and read the authors' dismissal of the "nearby cliff", you might presume that Nazareth is pretty flat.
 If so, the [Israeli tourist board disagrees with you](http://www.goisrael.com/Tourism_Eng/Tourist%20Information/Discover%20Israel/Cities/Pages/Nazareth.aspx):

 > Nazareth, in the lower Galilee, is located in the heart of a valley